 Improper Load – Overweight Cargo

 Truck accidents are often cause for litigation.
 It is wise to contact an experienced semi truck accident attorney if you have been injured by a semi truck, or a loved one has been injured or killed in an 18 wheeler accident.
-The attorneys at Carabin & Shaw understand the unique legal and practical problems associated with 18 wheeler accidents and other truck crashes and have experience dealing with the issues that arise in such cases.
+If you're looking for the best San Antonio semi truck accident lawyer available, then you need look no further than the experienced team of attorneys at Carabin Shaw!
+The attorneys at Carabin Shaw understand the unique legal and practical problems associated with 18 wheeler accidents and other truck crashes and have experience dealing with the issues that arise in such cases.
 We offer free initial consultations and work on a contingent fee basis, which means that there is no fee unless we successfully resolve your case.

 For immediate assistance in the San Antonio area (or anywhere within the state of Texas), call the expert attorneys at Carabin Shaw toll-free at 800-862-1260.